TL;DR: To upgrade an application, download the latest Okctl, run

 okctl apply applicationto create manifests from scratch

-- get updated values from the new version of okctl, while also keeping values that is needed by your application
+- get updated values from the new version of Okctl, while also keeping values needed by your application (use a git diff tool)

 In the following steps, we're assuming that your git repository contains existing Kubernetes manifests (YAML files) for your application, which have been generated the following way: